Nihal840/foodiebuddie/ReadMe.txt

-Welcome to App, order here.
+Welcome to App, order from here.